 Author, journalist, lecturer, and TV host, Steven Raichlen is the man who reinvented modern barbecue.
-His 31 books include the international blockbusters The Barbecue Bible and How to Grill and the New York Times bestselling Planet Barbecue and Project Smoke (Workman Publishing).
-His latest book, The Brisket Chronicles, explores how this epic meat is prepared around the world, from Texas barbecue to Jewish pastrami, from Irish corned beef to Vietnamese pho.
-His next book, How to Grill Vegetables, launches in April, 2021.
-Raichlen’s books (more than 6 million copies in print) have won five James Beard Awards and 3 IACP-Julia Child Awards and been translated into 17 languages.
+His 32 books include the international blockbusters The Barbecue Bible and How to Grill and the New York Times bestselling Planet Barbecue and Project Smoke (Workman Publishing).
+In The Brisket Chronicles, Raichlen explores how this epic meat is prepared around the world, from Texas barbecue to Jewish pastrami to Vietnamese pho.
+His latest book, How to Grill Vegetables, focuses on global plant-based grilling.
+Raichlen’s books (more than 6 million copies in print) have won five James Beard Awards and three IACP Julia Child Awards and have been translated into 17 languages.
 In 2012, he published his first novel: The Hermit of Chappaquiddick.

 Steven Raichlen holds a degree in French literature from Reed College in Portland, Oregon, and studied medieval cooking in Europe on a Thomas J. Watson Foundation Fellowship.
 He was also awarded a Fulbright.
 When not grilling, you’ll find him on his bicycle or at the helm of his sailboat, Barbacoa.
 He and his wife, Barbara, live in Miami and Martha’s Vineyard.
 His websites are stevenraichlen.com and barbecuebible.com.